 Also, don’t forget to check and top-up all your fluids.
 Your screenwash, engine oil, and brake fluid are all essential inspections to ensure your car is in tip-top condition.

-You could also book your car in for a Winter Safety Check with us, and, for just £25, one of our Vauxhall-trained technicians will complete a 25 point comprehensive check of your vehicle.
-And, if that’s not all, once your car has been thoroughly checked, you can pick up a treat for yourself too, choosing between a voucher for Pizza, Movies, European Driving Kit or £20 M&S Voucher as an added bonus.
+You could also book your car in for a Winter Safety Check with us, and, from just £10, one of our Vauxhall-trained technicians will complete a 25 point comprehensive check of your vehicle.

 Pack a winter driving kit